qlassiqa/qWorkflow/README.md

 * since AppleScript doesn't support optional parameters, there are 2 constructors: `new_workflow()` with no parameters, which creates a new class that automatically fetches the bundle name from Alfred, and `new_workflow_with_bundle(<name>)`, which takes 1 parameter with the desired bundle name if none was specified in Alfred.

-###Methods
+##E. Methods
-For more info, tips and examples on how to use the following methods, please consult the accompanying documentation (it is vital that you read the [DOCUMENTATION](https://github.com/qlassiqa/alfred-workflow/blob/master/documentation/Documentation.md) to get a grip on how to properly use this library).
+For more info, tips and examples on how to use the following methods, please consult the accompanying documentation (again, it is vital that you read the [DOCUMENTATION](https://github.com/qlassiqa/alfred-workflow/blob/master/documentation/Documentation.md) to get a grip on how to properly use this library).

 1. get_bundle()
 2. get_data()